orsnaro/CDV-windows-autoenv-tool/README.md

 # windows-autoenv-tool
+> ##  for more scripts that could be usefull ! visit this [bin](https://github.com/orsnaro/My-Configs-Cmder/tree/main/cmder/bin)

 This batch scripted tool will auto activate your python virtual environment just by using `cdv`.
 Works like normal `cd`. for more help use `cdv -h`

 <br>